Oklahoma vs. Kansas NCAA Football Odds, Plays and Insights | October 23, 2021

 Kansas Stats and Trends

-- Kansas' games this season have gone over the total in four out of five opportunities (80%).
+- Kansas' games this year have eclipsed the over/under in 80% of its opportunities (four times in five games with a set point total).

 - The Jayhawks score 16.7 points per game, 8.2 fewer than the Sooners surrender (24.9).

-- Kansas is 0-2 against the spread and 0-2 overall when the team totals more than 378.4 yards.
+- In games that Kansas picks up over 378.4 yards, the team is 0-2 against the spread and 0-2 overall.

-- This season the Jayhawks have six turnovers, five fewer than the Sooners have takeaways (11).
+- The Jayhawks have six giveaways this season, while the Sooners have 11 takeaways .

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.